 Growing Fruit Trees in Maine

-By Renae Moran, UMaine Extension Tree Fruit Specialist, Glen Koehler, UMaine Associate Scientist/Integrated Pest Management, and Marjorie Peronto, Extension Educator, UMaine Extension, Hancock and Washington Counties
+By Renae Moran, UMaine Extension Tree Fruit Specialist, and Glen Koehler, UMaine Associate Scientist/Integrated Pest Management

-There are different reasons why people grow fruit trees.
-Some grow fruit trees to have home-grown fruit for eating fresh or for preserving.
-Others maintain fruit trees as a source of food for wildlife.
-Orchards can be low or high maintenance depending on the desires of the gardener.
+Orchards can be low maintenance or high maintenance depending on the desires of the gardener.
 When the goal is to produce a large supply of blemish-free fruit, an orchard will require annual care.
-Trees planted for their spring flowers or as a source of food for wildlife require little or no care.
+Trees planted for aesthetics or as a source of food for wildlife require little or no care.

 The University of Maine Agriculture and Forest Experiment Station at the Highmoor Farm